top of page

 Projects

-We use in vivo and in vitro models of stroke and apply a variety of methodologies such as in situ hybridization, immunoprecipitation, immunochemistry, high-throughput sequencing, microarrays, reporter assays, gain- or loss-of-function strategies, imaging, and bioinformatics to study RNA biology and function in brain damage.
+We use in vivo and in vitro models of cerebrovascular injury and a range of techniques such as in situ hybridization, immunoprecipitation, immunochemistry, high-throughput sequencing, microarrays, reporter assays, gain- or loss-of-function strategies, imaging, and bioinformatics to study RNA biology and function in brain damage.

 LncRNAs and Regulation of Transcription

 LncRNAs directly interact with regulatory proteins such as chromatin modifiers and transcription factors at genomic sites to alter the local transcriptional landscape.
 This influences gene expression and phenotypic outcomes.
-The key lncRNA-protein complexes that are differentially active in the normal versus post-stroke cortex are not yet known.
+The key lncRNA-protein complexes that are differentially active in the normal versus injured brain are not yet fully known.
 What are their genomic targets and what specific actions do they perform at these sites?
-How do these activities influence the post-stroke pathophysiology?
+How do these activities influence the pathophysiology?
 Our lab is currently addressing these questions.
-Using data from this work, we seek to map the transcriptomic networks that are modulated by specific stroke-relevant lncRNA-protein modules in response to the ischemic injury.
+Our long-term goal is to map the transcriptomic networks that are modulated by specific lncRNA-protein modules in response to cerebrovascular diseases such as stroke and vascular dementia.

 chromatin.webp